Federal Wage Law: The Fair Labor Standards Act

 The FLSA provides for the employment of certain individuals at wage rates below the statutory minimum.
-Such individuals include student-learners (vocational education students), as well as full-time students in retail or service establishments, agriculture, or institutions of higher education.
+These include student-learners (vocational education students), as well as full-time students in retail or service establishments, agriculture, or institutions of higher education.
 Also included are individuals whose earning or productive capacity is impaired by a physical or mental disability, including those related to age or injury, for the work to be performed.
-Employment at less than the minimum wage is authorized to prevent curtailment of opportunities for employment.
-Such employment is permitted only under certificates issued by Wage-Hour.

 Following are examples of exemptions which are illustrative, but not all-inclusive.
 These examples do not define the conditions for each exemption.

 Exemptions from Both Minimum Wage and Overtime Pay